-Margaret Morton is part of the Creativity and Free Expression team and has supported grant making in the arts and other forms of cultural expression.
+Margaret Morton is the director of the Creativity and Free Expression team, and has supported grant making in the arts and other forms of cultural expression.

 Margaret joined the foundation in 2015.
 Previously, she was deputy commissioner of the New York City Department of Cultural Affairs, where she oversaw funding for arts and cultural program activities and capital infrastructure.
 She also served as the department’s general counsel, in which capacity she devised new frameworks for grant programs, designed development resources to support arts administrators, and implemented a new model for addressing the affordability of space for artists.
 In addition, she guided large-scale capital funding initiatives for cultural institutions, including Lincoln Center for the Performing Arts, Brooklyn Academy of Music, and BRIC Arts/Media Center.